mazipan/mazipan.space/src/content/membuat-commit-otomatis-ke-github/en/index.md

 Yash, after exploring the Documentation and playing around in my open source repository I feel very helpful with this tools.
 Very handy, simple script, and works very well with the Github itself.

 Back to my problem, I have idea to automatically create a commit in any repository to make Github recognize as an activity and mark a green square in my profile.
-This problem is quite same with one of my use case in the [homepage repository](https://github.com/vuejs-id/homepage) in Vue.js Indonesia organisation that I helped to maintained, they use two repository, one for source of development and for the other one is for generated code by VuePress.
+This problem is quite same with one of my use case in the [homepage repository](https://github.com/vuejs-id/homepage) in Vue.js Indonesia organization that I helped to maintained, they use two repository, one for source of development and the other one is for generated code by VuePress.

-Susah-susah gampang.
-Susah, karena saya memang belum pernah mengerjakan model ini.
-Gampang, setelah mengerjakan (oh, ternyata cuma begini toh 😂).
+Now I have two cases that need to be solved, so I must read more about the Github Actions, how it can solve my problem.

 ## Get started with Github Actions